The Furniture From The Barn Guide to Buying and Sizing a Hall Tree

 Hall Tree Layout Examples

-In smaller areas, we keep the hall tree narrower with a single row of coat hooks.
-If you have the ceiling height for it, we can add cubbies or a small cabinet at the top for extra storage.
-Depth can be reduced to fit tight spaces, and in very shallow installs we may attach the piece to the wall for extra stability.
+In smaller areas, we usually keep the hall tree narrower and use a single row of coat hooks.
+If the ceiling height allows, we can add cubbies or a small cabinet at the top for extra storage.
+Depth can also be reduced for tighter spaces, and in very shallow installations we may recommend attaching the piece to the wall for additional stability.

-For most families of four, a common width is in the mid-50-inch range, which gives everyone their own dedicated coat hook.
-Some people like to add smaller hooks on the ends for dog leashes.
-Below the bench, you can choose open cubbies so shoes slip right in, or a flip-up bench seat that hides shoes inside.
+For many families of four, a width in the mid-50-inch range works well and gives each person a dedicated hook.
+Some customers also add smaller hooks on the ends for dog leashes or everyday grab-and-go items.
+Below the bench, you can choose open cubbies for easy shoe storage or a flip-up bench seat that hides shoes inside.

-For larger spaces, we often add side cabinets on one or both sides of the hall tree.
-We typically pair this with an 84-inch-tall design so there's room for a cabinet above and another below.
-Inside these cabinets, we can add adjustable shelves or extra hooks.
-This layout is perfect for storing vacuums, yoga mats, and bulkier items you'd rather keep out of sight.
+In larger spaces, we often add side cabinets on one or both sides of the hall tree.
+This layout is usually paired with an 84-inch-tall design so there is room for cabinetry above and below.
+Inside those cabinets, we can add adjustable shelves or extra hooks.
+It’s a great solution for storing vacuums, yoga mats, reusable bags, and other bulkier items you’d rather keep out of sight.

 Many customers design their hall trees with pets in mind.
-We can place lower hooks for leashes, plan shallow cubbies for towels and toys, and even build a deeper cabinet with a pull-out bin for pet food or a recycling-style container.
-It all depends on how you live with your animals and what you want handy by the door.
+We can add lower hooks for leashes, shallow cubbies for towels and toys, and even deeper cabinets with pull-out bins for pet food or recycling-style containers.
+It all depends on how you live and what you want close at hand by the door.

-Our hall trees are not to be compared with mass-produced pieces from big-box retailers.
-Many of those are made from MDF, particleboard, plywood, or thin veneers that don't hold up well in high-traffic areas.
+Our hall trees are not meant to be compared with mass-produced pieces from big-box retailers.
+Many of those are made with MDF, particleboard, plywood, or thin veneers that do not hold up well in high-traffic areas.

-At Furniture From The Barn, every hall tree is made from solid wood.
-For years we have primarily used reclaimed pine from old barns and structures.
-More recently, we've added new hardwood options, including:
+At Furniture From The Barn, every hall tree is built from solid wood.
+For years, we have primarily used reclaimed pine from old barns and other historic structures.
+More recently, we have also expanded into new hardwood options, including:

-These hardwoods allow us to offer a wider range of finishes and more control over color, especially when customers are trying to match existing trim or cabinetry.
-No matter which wood you choose, we never use particleboard in our hall trees.
+These hardwoods allow us to offer a wider range of finishes and better color control, especially when customers want to coordinate with existing trim, flooring, or cabinetry.
+No matter which wood you choose, we do not build our hall trees with particleboard.

-Coat hooks are a big deal for our customers, and we treat them that way.
-After building hall trees for many families over the years, we know which hooks hold up well and which ones don't, and we only recommend hardware that we trust.
+Coat hooks matter more than most people expect, and we treat them that way.
+After building hall trees for families over many years, we know which hooks hold up well and which ones do not, so we only recommend hardware we trust.

-We often say that the coat hooks are like the jewelry that completes your outfit—they're the finishing touch that makes the whole piece feel special.
-The right hooks can complement the wood, tie in with your existing hardware, and really bring the design together.
+We often say the hooks are like the jewelry that finishes an outfit.
+They are the detail that helps the whole piece feel complete.
+The right hooks can complement the wood, connect with the rest of your hardware, and bring the design together in a subtle but important way.

-We offer many hook options in different metals, shapes, and finishes, and we can send you links so you can choose the exact style you like.
-Whether you prefer modern black, classic oil-rubbed bronze, brushed nickel, antique brass, or something more decorative, we'll work with you to make sure the hooks look right on your hall tree and in your space.
+We offer a wide range of hook styles in different metals, shapes, and finishes, and we can send links so you can choose exactly what you like.
+Whether you prefer modern black, classic oil-rubbed bronze, brushed nickel, antique brass, or something more decorative, we’ll help make sure the hooks feel right on the hall tree and in your home.

 Customizing Your Hall Tree

-Because each hall tree is built to order, almost every detail can be customized:
+Because each hall tree is built to order, almost every detail can be customized to fit your space and the way your family lives.

-Bench Storage Open cubbies, flip-up seat, or enclosed doors
+- bench storage, open cubbies, a flip-up seat, or enclosed doors

-We'll look at your room measurements, photos, and how you plan to use the space.
-From there we can recommend sizes, layouts, and details that make sense for your home.
+We’ll look at your room measurements, photos, and how you plan to use the space.
+From there, we can recommend dimensions, layouts, and details that make sense for your home and help the finished piece feel intentional, useful, and lasting.

 Ready-to-Ship and Quick-Ship Hall Trees

-If you're working with a tighter timeline, ask us about hall trees that may be available more quickly.
-Depending on the time of year, we may have:
+If you’re working with a shorter timeline, ask us about hall trees that may be available more quickly.
+Depending on the season, we may have:

-- Standard-size hall trees that can be finished and shipped faster than fully custom builds
+- standard-size hall trees that can be finished and shipped faster than a fully custom build

-These options are ideal if you're getting ready for the holidays, hosting guests, or moving into a new home and want a solid wood hall tree without waiting through a full custom lead time.
+These options can be a great fit if you’re getting ready for the holidays, hosting guests, or moving into a new home and want a solid wood hall tree without waiting through a full custom lead time.

 Frequently Asked Questions